 There are plenty of good restaurants, pizzerias, cafes and bars in Tropea.
-The gelato shops in the town are definitely worth trying, some of them offering unusual gelatos like the red onion gelato.
-Visitors would also find sweet almond milk, latte di Mandorla in most cafes which is very refreshing during the summer months.
+The gelato shops in town are definitely worth trying, some of them offering unusual gelatos like the red onion gelato.
+Visitors would also find sweet almond milk, latte di Mandorla, in most cafes which is very refreshing during the summer months.

 Shopping in Tropea

 There are many places to shop in Tropea, most of those along the beach sell typical tourist souvenirs and locally made beach wear.
 Il Faro Presepi on Via Stazione as well as some of the other shops in the older section have some beautiful souvenirs like nativity scenes, local art works and several other interesting objects and gift items.